AdobeDocs/analytics-2.0-apis/bdia.md

 > Another way to think of visitor groups is to view them as separate processing pipelines.
 Each visitor group creates a separate processing pipeline for files associated with that visitor group.
 Each pipeline processes files concurrently with other processing pipelines.

 ### Additional Visitor Group Example
 Suppose a set of server calls has integer visitor IDs, 1-100, and we want to create three disjoint visitor group sets.
 We can use the mathematical MOD operation to organize these visitors into 3 groups.
 Server calls where “visitor ID MOD 3 = 0” go into visitor group “0”.
 Server calls where “visitor ID MOD 3 = 1” go into visitor group “1”, and so forth.
 Server calls are batched into files and ordered by timestamp, per their visitor group, and are then uploaded with that visitor group specified in the header of the API request.
-Since the visitors in these files are all disjoint, the SDC system can process them in parallel without risking any calls for a visit being processed out of order.
+Since the visitors in these files are all disjoint, the BDIA system can process them in parallel without risking any calls for a visit being processed out of order.

 ![note visitor group diagram](/images/bia-visitor_groups.jpg)